eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    ```

 3. Check the traceplot (`pm.traceplot(trace)`).
 You're looking for traceplots
-   that look like "fuzzy caterpillars" (as Michael Betancourt puts it).
-If the
+   that look like "fuzzy caterpillars".
+If the trace moves into some region and
-   trace moves into some region and stays there for a long time (a.k.a. there
+   stays there for a long time (a.k.a. there are some "sticky regions"), that's
-   are some "sticky regions"), that's cause for concern!
-That indicates that
+   cause for concern!
+That indicates that once the sampler moves into some
-   once the sampler moves into some region of parameter space, it gets stuck
+   region of parameter space, it gets stuck there (probably due to high
-   there (probably due to high curvature or other bad topological properties).
+   curvature or other bad topological properties).

 4. In addition to the traceplot, there are [a ton of other
    plots](https://docs.pymc.io/api/plots.html) you can make with your trace: